-California Law Would Expunge Many Marijuana-Related Crimes
+California Measure Would Expunge Many Marijuana-Related Crimes

 California lawmakers have approved a measure requiring prosecutors to expunge convictions or reduce sentences for many marijuana-related convictions dating back decades.
 The bill is now awaiting a signature from Gov. Jerry Brown, according to the Associated Press.